Joao4569/farm_fresh/README.md

 ### Templates

+#### Allauth templates

+All allauth templates were copied and stored in a unique directory within the project level templates directory in order to store and customise all the required allauth templates for Farm Fresh.

 #### base.html

 Recommended best practises taken from Boutique Ado walkthrough project.
 Seperate blocks were created so that I can extend this template later on and replace segments of it as needed.